rajadileepkolli/springsecuredthymeleafapp/README.md

 	Download Mongodb from https://www.mongodb.com/download-center?jmp=nav#community and select version based on OS and CPU Architecture
 	Download Redis from https://github.com/MSOpenTech/redis/releases (this is explicitly for WindowsOS x64) and to install just click on next and next this will install redis as service.
 		To verify if Redis is running click on cmd and enter services.msc, here we can see the status, if redis is not runnining start it

+#TODO
+	We can use a Cron Job to check for token expiration in the background We can give the user the opportunity to get a new token once it has expired